 Our Ofsted ‘Good’ post-16 Study Programme offers courses based on our current projects, local opportunities and the job market.
-Currently we offer; Horticulture, Hospitality, Small Animal Care, Construction and Heritage Woodcraft.
+Currently we offer; Horticulture, Small Animal Care, Construction and Heritage Woodcraft.
 Our learners also work towards achieving Functional Skills, Maths and English along with other smaller awards and industry relevant qualifications.

 Available at Level 1 and 2, our Horticulture course focuses on land management from maintaining our own woodland through to participating in local conservation projects.
 You will gain knowledge in areas including, though not exclusive to, identification and establishment of plants, constructing fences and building natural habitats.
 You will also have the opportunity to develop skills in the use of industry-specific equipment including strimmer’s and lawn mowers.

 We will teach you the knowledge and skills required to effectively care for a variety of small animals including Dogs, Chickens, Mice, Guinea Pigs and a Giant African Land Snail.
 This course also includes visits to local animal care and rescue centres.

 Available at Level 1 and 2, our construction course draws on years of constructing on-site facilities and a range of projects from our design team.
 Learn environmentally sustainable building techniques incorporating alternative natural materials and gain skills including woodworking and the use of relevant tools and equipment.

 Also available at Level 1 and 2, this is one of the oldest professions in human history – help play a part in preserving it.
 We will teach you how to make a range of interesting products from bowls and spoons to stools and other ornamental items.
 You will develop technical skills using traditional equipment and tools such as pole lathes, carving knives and gauges.